OkeBahnsen/academic-kickstart/content/publication/ML_coal_sig/index.md

 publication: "*Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing*"
 publication_short: "*EMNLP*"

-abstract: In this paper, we introduce the task of political coalition signal prediction from text, that is, the task of recognizing from the news coverage leading up to an election the (un)willingness of political parties to form a government coalition.
+abstract: In this paper, we introduce the task of political coalition signal prediction from text.

 # Summary.
 An optional shortened abstract.
 summary: